 ‘When I first got into commercial diving I always knew that I wanted to be a saturation diver, it fitted with my personality.
 When I graduated from DIT I started working as a surface supplied diver for Neptune; it can be pretty overwhelming at the start and the learning curve is pretty steep so at that time I was focused on my surface career.
 Saturation was always there in my head though, so after a while I started thinking more about building my dives to get onto the saturation course.
 I was then on a job in the North Sea working from guys from Neptune’s Australian office, and they’d just done their saturation training at The Underwater Centre in Fort William, so I decided then that I wanted to focus on getting my HSE saturation ticket and working internationally.
 I’m still working for Neptune at the moment, and a lot of divers are happy working in the Gulf, but now that I have the saturation ticket I hope my career will grow and I’ll get to see how the other half do it.
 It’s more difficult for American divers to get work outside America, but with the HSE certification I should be able to now.
 Neptune is growing internationally as a company though so I’d like to come back and work for them as they grow.’

-- Surface Supplied to 50m* or HSE Surface Supplied (Top-Up) or equivalent**.
+- Hold a valid Surface Supplied to 50m* and HSE Surface Supplied (Top-Up), or equivalent** ticket;

 - Diving experience must be calculated as follows (No Training Dives allowed):